bug-or-feature/bc-utils/README.md

 # bc-utils

 [Barchart.com](https://www.barchart.com) allows registered users to download historic futures contract prices in CSV format.
 Individual contracts must be downloaded separately, which is laborious and slow.
-This script automates the process.
+This script automates the process for daily and hourly data.

 ## Quickstart